albarji/neurowriter/README.md

 For a corpus of documents that are more than a few words long, it is recommended to use the SubWordTokenizer.
 Note however this tokenizer can be quite slow.

-To apply the tokenizer to a corpus, it is recommended to follow the steps in the notebook tokenize.ipynb.
-You will need to provide:
+To apply the tokenizer to a corpus, use the **tokenizecorpus.py** script.
+An example of use would be:

+    python tokenizecorpus.py corpus/toyseries.txt multilinetxt toyseries_bpe.json

+You will need to provide the following arguments:

 * Name of the input corpus file
-* Function to use to load the corpus
-* Tokenizer class to use
+* Corpus format
 * Name of output tokenize corpus file

+By default a SubWordTokenizer will be used.
+Other tokenizers can be selected using the **--tokenizer** argument.

 ### Training the generator

-To train the generator follow the steps in the train.ipynb notebook.
-In particular, you will need to provide:
+To train the generator use the **train.py** script.
+For example:

+    python train.py toyseries_bpe.json json toyseries.enc toyseries.h5

+The following arguments must be provided:

-* Name of the corpus file
+* Name of the (previously tokenized) corpus file
-* Function to use to load the corpus
-* Tokenizer to use (None if you are using an already tokenized corpus)
-* Model architecture
-* Number of hyperoptimization trials

-The following model architectures are implemented in Neurowriter:

-* **LSTMModel**: a bidirectional Long-Short Term Memory network.
-* **StackedLSTMModel**: a bidirectional Long-Short Term Memory network + more stacked LSTM layers.
-* **WavenetModel**: an implementation of the Wavenet model, adapted for text generation.
-* **DilatedConvModel**: a model based on dilated convolutions + dense layers.

-It is recommended to start with an LSTMModel.
+* Corpus format.
+Note tokenizer corpus always follow JSON format.
+* Output file with model token encodings.
+* Output file with model weights.

+Many other tunable parameters exists: run the script with **-h** to check them.
+One particularly important is the model architecture: by default an LSTM model is used, but faster or more expressive models are also included.
 If the results are not good enough, moving to an StackedLSTMModel might produce improvements.

-Note the training process will be very slow, and if the connection with the notebook server is cut, the process will stop.
-To this end, you can run the training procedure in offline batch mode by editing the notebook, configuration, saving it, and then runnning

-    make train-batch

-or if you want to make use of the GPU,

-    make train-batch GPU=1

-Finally, if you wish to perform a training by hand-tuning the models hyperparameters, you can use the singletrain.ipynb notebook instead.

 ### Generate text!

-Either follow the steps in the generate.ipynb or use the command line script generate.py.
-You will need to provide the name of the model trained in the previous step, and a seed to start the generation (which might be the empty string "")
+Use the **generate.py** script to generate text!

+    python generate.py toyseries.h5 toyseries.enc

+Mandatory arguments are:

+* File with previously trained model token encodings.
+* File with previously trained model weights.

+This should be enough to start generating text.
+Note that generation will proceed indefinitely, outputting a **<END>** at the end of each generated document, then proceeding to generate another one.

-For better results you can hand-tune other generation parameters, at the bottom of the notebook or at the command-line script.
-The **creativity** rate is probably the most significant: small values force the model produce only high probability sequences, while higher values introduce randomness in the generation.
+For better results you can hand-tune other generation parameters.
+The **creativity** rate is probably the most
+significant: small values force the model to produce only high probability sequences, while higher values introduce randomness in the generation.
 As a rule of thumb, if the generator keeps repeating the same patterns again and again, an increase in creativity might help, whereas the generator producing garbage text will need a decrease in creativity.
 Generally values between 0.2 and 0.75 give the best results.

+You can also provide de model with a **seed** value that will be used to initialize the text generation.
+This is useful to prompt the model to start writing a chapter with a given name, for instance.

 ## Generation examples